Chapter 14.43

 14.43.140 Approval Criteria: Preliminary Plat

-1. The proposed preliminary plat complies with the applicable Development Code sections and all other applicable ordinances and regulations.
-At a minimum, the provisions of this Chapter, and the applicable chapters and sections of Chapter 2 (Land Use Districts) and Chapter 3 (Design Standards) shall apply.
-Where a variance is necessary to receive preliminary plat approval, the application shall also comply with the relevant sections of Chapter 5;
+1. The proposed preliminary plat complies with the applicable development code sections and all other applicable ordinances and regulations.
+At a minimum, the provisions of this chapter, and the applicable chapters and sections of Division 2 (Land Use Districts) and Division 3 (Community Design Standards) of this title shall apply.
+Where a variance is necessary to receive preliminary plat approval, the application shall also comply with the relevant sections of Chapter 14.51;

 2. The proposed plat name is not already recorded for another subdivision, and satisfies the provisions of ORS Chapters 92 and 209;